 Cemeteries with at least 5,000 new interment sites are now assessed as SSD, in the same way as other social infrastructure such as hospitals and schools.

 Why focus on cemeteries?

-New and expanded larger-scale cemeteries seeking at least 5,000 new interment sites will now be assessed as SSD.
+New and expanded cemeteries seeking at least 5,000 new interment sites are now assessed as SSD.

 Schedule 1 of the State Environmental Planning Policy (Planning Systems) 2021 has been amended to enable the change.